 - YubiKey Manager software for simple management of PIN, certificates, and One-Time Password (OTP) features.

-- Seamless integration with SSL.com’s SSL Manager software (coming soon in next release).
+- Seamless integration with SSL.com’s SSL Manager software.

 Your Business Identity certificate can be used for secure document signing in Adobe PDFs and Microsoft Office documents.

 - A digital signature provides proof that the signer of an electronic document is who they claim to be, and demonstrates that the information in the document has not been altered since it was signed.